Honor Flight to War Memorials Scheduled

 Justice demands a guilty verdict for Trump

 You know they’re coming.
-All the highly experienced lawyers need do is to simply confirm their concrete and rock-solid facts before going to court and contacting the news media for reporters to share the information on the law with the entire world.
+All the highly experienced lawyers need to do is simply confirm their concrete and rock-solid facts before going to Court and contacting the News Media for reporters to share the information on the law with the entire world.

 Continue reading

-Universe conspires: All roads lead to Georgia
+Universe says: ‘All roads lead to Georgia’

 Today, I am a Georgia boy once again.
 And if we try hard enough, all of us could be Georgians!

-Over the next several weeks I hope Americans join with me in offering positive intentions to convince the universe to focus and raise up the wonderful State of Georgia.
+Over the next several weeks, I hope Americans join with me in offering positive intentions to convince the universe to focus and raise up the wonderful State of Georgia.

 Continue reading